ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/mouth.md

 !!! warning "A few Warnings"
     If you've placed pose locators already, likely you'll have to revise those after you changed it.
     And this will mess with the zipper!
-So if you are adjusting the pivot groups, it's best to set **bZipper** to *False* and use the
+So if you are adjusting the pivot groups, it's best to set **bSplineZipper** to *False* and use the
     [*postZipper()*](#post-lip-zipper) function if needed.